 You are advised to contact the registrar in the area where you will get married as soon as possible.
-This is particularly important if you are getting married in an approved venue, as a Registrar will have to be available to solemnise the marriage and they do not have limitless numbers of people available to perform marriages.
+This is particularly important if you are getting married in an approved venue, as a Registrar will need to be available to solemnise the marriage and they do not have limitless numbers of people available to perform marriages.

-Registry offices and their staff operate from 9-5, Monday to Friday only, so it is not always possible to have a civil wedding at the weekend, though some registrars are more flexible than other on this.
+Registry offices and their staff operate from 9-5, Monday to Friday only, so it is not always possible to have a civil wedding at the weekend, though some registrars are more flexible than others on this.

 Church Weddings in Ireland

 You do NOT need to have a civil ceremony in addition to a religious one.